Saadraees09/KC_Housing_prediction/README.md

 Implement feature engineering and final model to the data set.

-Modeling
+**Modeling**

-Using Scikit-learn package 4 linear regression models were crated.
+Using Scikit-learn package 4 linear regression models were created.

 Model 1 : Linear Regression